 Can I use vitamin C on my skin every day?

-It is suggested that you apply vitamin C twice daily.
-Some people, however, have sensitive skin that can be irritated by that much vitamin C. If you have a reaction, try taking vitamin C products every other day or a few times a week.
+Apply vitamin C twice daily.
+If you are someone with sensitive skin, you can get irritated by that much vitamin C. If you have a reaction, try taking vitamin C products every other day or a few times a week.
 As your skin adjusts, you may be able to progress to daily applications.

 Is it true that applying vitamin C to your skin protects you from skin cancer?

 It could, but for some people, it could cause more harm than good.
-Some studies suggest that high levels of vitamin C may promote cancer, while others suggest that it may protect against cancer.
+Some studies suggest that high levels of vitamin C can increase the chance of cancer, while others suggest that it may work against cancer.